 Bachelor of Commerce at the Leder School of Business

 Students at the Leder School of Business are active in the community.
-As a business student at King's, you will be given the chance to take part in consulting projects, internships, case competitions, networking events, mentorships, and more.
+As a business student at King's, you'll have the chance to participate in consulting projects, internships, case competitions, networking events, mentorships and more.

-King's is passionate about preparing business students for careers in a globalized world through cross-cultural experiences such as the Netherlands Study Tour and Asia Study Experience get students out into the world making connections and gaining insights.
+King's is passionate about preparing business students for careers in a globalized world.
+Cross-cultural experiences such as the Netherlands Study Tour and Asia Study Experience get students out into the world making connections and gaining insights.

-Work in a company to gain first-hand knowledge and skills used in the industry.
-Engage in a four-month internship that enhances your expertise and lets you experience real-world team environments.
+Work in industry to gain first-hand knowledge and skills.
+Business students participate in a four-month internship to apply their learning experience real-world team environments.

 Leder Business Association (LBA)

-Get involved with LBA, a student-run group that plans events and creates opportunities for business students to connect with one-another and network with the greater business community.
-LBA also organizes and hosts King's annual Career Fair.
+The LBA, is a student-led group that plans events and opportunities for business students to connect with one-another and network with the local business community.
+LBA also organizes and hosts King's annual career fair.